erkkah/letarette/README.md

 Read more on the [**Letarette main site**][Letarette].

 ## Building

+Letarette uses the `bygg` build system, just run `go generate` in the project root to build.

 Since Letarette uses cgo, gcc is required for building.
 On MacOS and Linux, this is usually not an issue.